NUSO Research Missions

 White Sands National Monument in New Mexico

-Working with the Bureau of Land Management, Department of Defense and in coordination with the National Park Service, NUSO performed a proof-of-concept UAS mission to document the presence of exposed dinosaur tracks at the paleontological track site at White Sands National Monument.
+Working with the Bureau of Land Management, Department of Defense and in coordination with the National Park Service, NUSO performed a proof-of-concept UAS mission to document the presence of pleistocene trackways that include mammoth tracks, sloth tracks, human footprints, etc. at the paleontological track site at White Sands National Monument.
 This pilot study prototyped the methodologies for an aerial survey for photogrammetric documentation of extremely fragile and ephemeral fossilized footprints from the late Pleistocene time period.
 The area of study included a portion of a Late Pleistocene megatracksite within and around White Sands National Monument.
 Thousands of "Ice Age" fossil vertebrate tracks and track ways which date to approximately 20,000 years ago have been documented within the White Sands megatracksite - January 2014.

 Waterfowl Census and Species Determination Surveys